-Upon motion of Regent Flores, seconded by Regent Faske, with all Regents voting aye, it was ordered that Sul Ross State University is authorized to offer a new Certificate in Border Security and Management, effective fall 2023 upon final approval of the TSUS Board of Regents.
+Upon motion of Regent Flores, seconded by Regent Long, with all Regents voting aye, it was ordered that Lamar Institute of Technology is authorized to create a new Associate of Applied Science in Electronics Engineering Technician, to be implemented upon final approval by The Texas State University System Board of Regents and the Texas Higher Education Coordinating Board.
+The award will be effective Fall 2024.